Moneybags (game show): Rounds 1 to 3: Head-to-Head

 At the beginning of each round, two contestants who have not yet played that day are chosen at random.
 They stand behind the conveyor; the first one chosen stands in "pole position," closer to the bag entry.
 A category is given, and one bag at a time, marked with a possible answer, is sent along the conveyor.
 If a contestant believes the answer to be correct, they pick up the bag; if not, they let it pass.
 The contestant in pole position always has the first chance to take a bag.

 After picking up a bag, the contestant peels off its tag to reveal whether the answer is correct or not.
 Each correct answer is marked with one of the 20 cash amounts in play for that game, which is added to the bank of the contestant who chooses it and promotes them into pole position.
 Incorrect answers are marked with a red X, relegating the contestant to the end of the conveyor and freezing them out for the next bag.
-Any bags not picked up by either contestant are checked to determine their value (if any) and discarded.
+Any bags not picked up by either contestant are checked to determine their value (if any) and discarded down the chute.

 Some bags are specially marked as follows: